IshitBhargava/Weather-Station/README.md

 <pre> First, upload the edited Arduino Code.
 For the first time, you can see the Serial Monitor.
 Normally, it will show messages such as:
 "Wifi Connected"
 "Wifi Got IP"
 Also, note that it is normal for the buzzer to beep during startup.
 In every ~20 Seconds, it will send a reading to the Thingspeak Server.
 You should be able to see the reading on the Channel.
+If this works, then you can use a external adapter with a rating of either '9V 1.2A' or '12V 1.2A'.
+To use the Mobile app, open the https://appinventor.mit.edu/ site, open your project, click on 'build', then on '.apk'.
+After Compiling, you will get a QR code.
+Scan this QR code on your mobile to download the app, you can use the Auto-Update feature.
+This will get you the values in the table.
 </pre>